joohyeok-seo/Predicting-Lotto-Numbers-with-AI/README.md

 ---

+## Introduction

+This project predicts lotto numbers using machine learning techniques, including Random Forest, XGBoost, and Neural Networks.

+In addition to prediction, we have included **statistical analysis** to compare historical data and validate the occurrence patterns of winning numbers using Chi-square tests and Poisson probabilities.

+---

+## Goals

+1. Develop machine learning models to predict lotto numbers based on historical data.
+2. Perform **statistical analysis** to:
+   - Identify patterns in historical lotto data.
+   - Compare winning numbers with historical distributions using Chi-square tests.
+   - Assess the likelihood of specific numbers appearing using Poisson probabilities.

+---

 ## Project Overview
 This project analyzes and predicts gas prices across Canada using MySQL for data storage and Python for data processing.
 The workflow consists of: